-After the sensor has completed the measurement, the master can read the measurement result by sending a START condition followed by an I2C read header.
-The sensor will acknowledge the reception of the read header and send two bytes of data (temperature) followed by one byte CRC checksum.
+After the sensor has completed the measurement, the master can read the measurement results (pair of RH&T) by sending a START condition followed by an I2C read header.
+The sensor will acknowledge the reception of the read header and send two bytes of data (temperature) followed by one byte CRC checksum and another two bytes of data (relative humidity) followed by one byte CRC checksum.
 Each byte must be acknowledged by the microcontroller with an ACK condition for the sensor to continue sending data.
 If the sensor does not receive an ACK from the master after any byte of data, it will not continue sending data.

-After having received the checksum for the temperature value a NACK and stop condition should be sent (see Table 7).
+The sensor will send the temperature value first and then the relative humidity value.
+After having received the checksum for the humidity value a NACK and stop condition should be sent (see Table 9).

-The I2C master can abort the read transfer with a NACK condition after any data byte if it is not interested in the CRC.
+The I2C master can abort the read transfer with a NACK condition after any data byte if it is not interested in subsequent data, e.g. the CRC byte or the second measurement result, in order to save time.